ibbygill/2420-Assignment-1/README.md

 - ##### **Security**
 	- SSH incorporates a process of encryption and authentication together.
 This process is called ***Cryptography***
-	- SSH keys function through a cryptographic protocols where the private key never leaves the user's machine.
+	- SSH keys function through a cryptographic protocols where the private key never leaves the user's machine (Barrett, Silverman, & Byrnes, 2005).
 	- SSH keys are effectively unguessable, unlike passwords which are vulnerable to guessing and brute force attacks (Barrett, Silverman, & Byrnes, 2005).